Doing our Fair Share

 Read the report now

-Rising to the challenge: New Zealand’s Climate Finance Responsibility
+Rising to the challenge: Boosting New Zealand’s Climate Finance

 As climate change intensifies, communities least responsible for its impact bear the heaviest burden.
-New Zealand, alongside other high-income nations, have a legal and moral duty to support communities in low-income countries grappling with the impacts of climate change.
+New Zealand, alongside other high-income nations, have a responsibility to support communities in low-income countries grappling with the impacts of climate change.

 What is Climate Finance and why is it important for addressing climate change?